jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ^Source: [^UDE ^Blog](https://www.upperdeckblog.com/2019/07/vs-system-2pcg-card-errata-and-rules-changes-july-2019/)

+# Assassin
+When this character stuns a defending character, put two +1/+1 counters on this character.

 # ATK/DEF
 The numbers on characters above the lightning and shield symbols.
 During combat you compare your character's ATK (attack) to its enemy's DEF (defense) to see if you stun it.